yogurt-foundation/yogurt-css-documentation/docs/sizing/height.md

 ## Height

-Utilities for setting the height of an element.
+Utilities for sets the height of an element.

 ### Class